The bad news: Without this, 40% of employees say they'd leave in their first year

 Poor job training will lose you employees

 That’s right.
-The most discretionary spending item for your business is actually up with the most important.
+With 94% of companies concerned about their retention rate, not prioritising learning and development is a big mistake.
+We know now that the most discretionary spending item for your business is actually up with the most important.

 - Employees cited lack of skills training and development as the main reasons they chose to voluntarily leave their positions.
 And, 40% of employees who receive poor job training will leave their positions within the first year.